-- 1. In addition to above restrictions, the following restrictions apply for all events conducted inside the MICA during the primary bird nesting season of March 1-August 31: - a.
-The maximum number of registered participants in any one event is 400. - b.
-Only one event may be conducted on any given week.
-Further, events cannot be conducted on successive weeks. - c.
-Once per season, one large event exceeding 400 participants but not exceeding 1,000 participants, may be allowed and count as an event week.
+- c.
+Twice per season, a large event exceeding 400 participants but not exceeding 3,000 participants, may be allowed and count as an event week.
 Additional temporary fencing will be required in the MICA for large events. - d.
 Event reservations, scheduling, and prioritization will follow current practices of the City. - e.
 The event route must be designed such that participants pass through the MICA no more than twice, as in one outbound and one inbound leg of a course. - 2.
 Event organizers must provide a minimum of three trail monitors within the MICA.
 The trail monitors shall be located along the paved trail and will be responsible for ensuring participants and spectators comply with these restrictions.